Rolands-Laucis/Socio/core/docs.md

 const sc = new SocioClient(`ws://localhost:3000`, { verbose: true }) ;//each instance is going to be its own "session" on the server, but you can spawn and destroy these where ever in your code await sc.ready(); //wait until it has connected as confimed by the server

-sc.client_id //can take a look at its ID, if that interests you idk
+sc.client_id; //can take a look at its ID, if that interests you idk

 console.log((await sc.Query("SELECT 42+69 AS RESULT;"))[0].RESULT);//will imediately send a one-time query to the DB and print the response result